deborah-adeyemo/CLEARX-Cosmetics-Report/README.md

 # CLEARX-Cosmetics
-Welcome to the sample GitHub ReadME!
-Use this template as an outline for your data analytics projects.
-Include one ReadME per repository, with each repository storing one project.
-Remember, it's better to have quality over quantity - having 2 stellar business-relevant projects stands out much more than 3+ mediocre projects.
-Feel free to make a copy of this or fork this repository and make it your own.
-Happy portfolio-ing :)

 # Project Background
-Backround about the company, including the industry, active years, business model, and key business metrics.
-Explain this from the POV of a data analyst who is working at the company.
+CLEARX Cosmetics is a growing cosmetics company that operates across multiple product categories, including makeup, skincare, haircare, and fragrances.
+The company has been active in the beauty industry for several years, selling directly to consumers through both online and in-store channels.
+The business model revolves around offering affordable beauty products to customers across different age groups and economic conditions, with particular attention to rural, suburban, and urban markets.

+The key business metrics from the year 2021-2022 show the company's total revenue was ₦32,089,767, with 749,883 units sold.
+The profit margin across product categories was calculated to be ₦0.69, resulting in a total profit of ₦4,396,673.

 Insights and recommendations are provided on the following key areas:

-- **Category 1:**
-- **Category 2:**
-- **Category 3:**
-- **Category 4:**

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].

-Targed SQL queries regarding various business questions can be found here [link].

-An interactive Tableau dashboard used to report and explore sales trends can be found here [link].
+- **Sales performance by product category:**
+- **Customer demographics (age, gender):**
+- **Geographical sales trends (rural, urban, suburban):**
+- **Economic and competition conditions:**

 # Data Structure & Initial Checks

-The companies main database structure as seen below consists of four tables: table1, table2, table3, table4, with a total row count of X records.
-A description of each table is as follows:
+The company's main database structure consists of several tables, with a total row count of X records.
+The tables include sales transactions, customer information, product categories, and locations.

+- **Table 1:** Sales transactions, including revenue and units sold by product.
-- **Table 2:**
+- **Table 2:** Customer demographics, such as age, gender, and location.
-- **Table 3:**
+- **Table 3:** Product details, including product category and prices.
-- **Table 4:**
+- **Table 4:** Competition and economic condition data.
-- **Table 5:**

 [Entity Relationship Diagram here]